January 20, 2018

 The Colonneh Summit is being held at the Cockrell Scout Center.
 Check-in and the opening activity starts at 8:00 am.
 The program will begin at 9:00 am.

 After the Colonneh Summit, Arrowmen gather for a night of celebration at the annual Colonneh Lodge OA banquet each January.
-Together, Arrowmen share appreciation for the outgoing officers, recognize the Chapter of the Year, bestow awards on outstanding Arrowmen and celebrate the past year’s accomplishments.
+Together, Arrowmen share an appreciation for the outgoing officers, recognize the Chapter of the Year, bestow awards on outstanding Arrowmen and celebrate the past year’s accomplishments.

 The following awards are presented at the banquet.
 Applications are due December 31st: